NB! Read the Terms until point 10.4 after what You can confirm. To read move to the text and use scroll bar.

 1.8.3. at least 20 (twenty) cubic meters of felled timber.

 1.9.
-Client – A legal entity or a natural person with active legal capacity of at least 18 years of age, registered as a user of the Portal whether in the capacity of a Seller or a Buyer; or a natural person with active legal capacity of at least 18 years of age, who has sent their notice of desire to sell through an electronic channel or by e-mail.
+Client – A legal or a natural person with active legal capacity of at least 18 years of age, registered as a user of the Portal whether in the capacity of a Seller or a Buyer; or a natural person with active legal capacity of at least 18 years of age, who has sent a notice of intent to sell through an electronic channel or by e-mail.